 In markets, these are the losing side of the trade.
 The feedback loop punishes these folks financially – quickly, in measurable dollar amounts that show up in a P&L or portfolio.
 The ignorant, the misinformed, and the incompetent either get up to speed fast or go broke.
 This system is brutal but fair.

-In society, these same people experience a very different kind of feedback loop: The personal consequences of idiocy are distant, they impact third parties, and are spread out over time and distance.
+In society, these same people experience a very different kind of feedback loop: The personal consequences of idiocy are distant, they impact third parties, and are spread out over time and space.
 Spreading misinformation about vaccines, the big lie about politics and elections, generally disrupting life as we know it negatively has little personal costs.
 Maybe a few friends and relatives unfriend you on Facebook and write you off as a dolt.
 But that’s pretty much it.
 In an attention economy, it can even create gains.

 Which side of the trade are you on?